What is an assessor?

 The assessing profession is changing over time

 Most municipalities that had elected three-person boards of assessors have switched to appointed assessors.
 By appointing assessors, municipalities can ensure they are hiring someone who already has the skills to perform the increasingly technological assessment function.
-More information for towns with elected boards of assessors considering changing to sole appointed assessors is available.
+For more information regarding towns with elected boards of assessors considering changing to sole appointed assessors, see: Towns changing from three board members of elected assessors.

 In addition, the number of village assessing units has decreased dramatically.
-New York is only state in the nation where property owners can receive two separate assessments for the same property.
+New York is the only state in the nation where property owners can receive two separate assessments for the same property.
 Property owners who receive separate village and town assessments must pursue separate assessment grievances on separate dates if they disagree with their assessments.
+For more information see: Publication 1027, Village assessing options.

-To learn more about changes in assessment administration:
+Visit Municipal options for more efficient assessment administration to learn more about changes in assessment administration.

 In addition to valuing property, assessors have other responsibilities: